carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Load required libraries for plotting: `Pandas` and `Matplotlib`.
+- Load required libraries for plotting: pandas and Matplotlib.
-- Explore our data set with Pandas methods.
+- Explore our data set with pandas methods.
-- Make plots combining the Pandas and Matplotlib libraries.
+- Make plots combining the pandas and Matplotlib libraries.
 - Use arguments inside functions and methods.

 ::::::::::::::::::::::::::::::::::::::::::::::::::